-|This post is part of a reading series of Doughnut Economics by Kate Raworth.
-For quick access to all chapters, click here.|
+|This post belongs to a reading series of Doughnut Economics by Kate Raworth.
+For quick access to all chapters, please click here.|

-|Gross Domestic Product||Economic Doughnut (environmental outer boundary and human needs inner boundary)|
+|Gross Domestic Product||Economic Doughnut (outer environmental boundary and human needs inner boundary)|

 |Circular Flow||Embedded economy (in society and nature)|